kammitama5/kammitama5.github.io/_posts/2020-05-15-Saturday-May-15th.md

   connections and wasn't particularly useful to anyone), and they had all the connections in the world, all the experience in the world.
 If I had a fraction of the success they had had in Hollywood, I would be considered a massive success in my home country.
-And yet, they sat there, disheveled, begging the head of the school if there was any way they could take a specific class with a professor they knew "might be working on huge movie" and if they did well enough in the class and showed their portfolio, maybe they would be hired again, because "that person works a lot".
+And yet, they sat there, disheveled, begging the head of the school to see if there was any way they could sit in on a specific class with a professor they knew "might be working on huge movie" and if they did well enough in the class and showed their portfolio, maybe they would be hired again, because "that person works a lot".